MortenNie/WeatherDataProject/README.md

 **<h3>1.
 A Description of work progress:</h3>**

 We decided to work every day in class like last time. <br>
-We feel like we work better as a group this way.
+We feel like we work better and more efficiently as a group this way.
 We've used Kanban boards, Github Desktop, IntelliJ 2023.2.1. <br>
 We've also used things like Discord to communicate when not together physically.